johanbove/gopherhole/README.md

 # Welcome to Johan's Gopherhole!

-This is a Gopher burrow or Gopher space running on PygoPherd.
+This is a _Gopher burrow_ or _Gopher space_ running on PygoPherd.

+> Make sure to keep the gophermap files as these contain most of the content!

 ## Status

+### 2020-04-13

+Still keeping this Gopher site going.

 ### 2019-11-02

-Mirroring everything on [a private GitHub repo](https://github.com/johanbove/gopherhole) as backup for the files on my RaspBerry Pi and also to be able to remote edit files;
-even if publishing is not possible until I get home.
+Mirroring everything on [a private GitHub repo](https://github.com/johanbove/gopherhole) as backup for the files on my RaspBerry Pi and also to be able to remote edit files; even if publishing is not possible until I get home.

 ### 2019-10-26